pierregillon/BoundedContextCanvasGenerator/SolutionExample/Example/bounded_context_canvas.md

 ## Definition

 ### Description
 > Display the product catalog and the items available to purchase.
 Allows extended search to find a specific item.
-Provide the ability for administrators to update catalogs and associated new items.
+Provide the ability for administrators to update catalogs and associated items.

 ### Strategic classification [(?)](https://github.com/ddd-crew/bounded-context-canvas#strategic-classification)
 | Domain | Business Model | Evolution |